Xylopyrographer/STAC/STAC/STAC Communications.md

 ## Other Considerations

-The STAC send no identifiable information directly in the status request.
+The STAC sends no identifiable information directly in the status request.
 Thus in emulated environments, using the requested tally channel number as a STAC  identifier may limit the number of physical STACs that can be used.

 Other methods, such as using the MAC address or IP address assigned to a STAC from the router, may be considered.